dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 ## Retention Period

 As is the case with other database systems, Splice Machine recycles deleted data from time to time to free up resources.
 This is done behind the scenes using flushing, minor compactions, and major compactions.
-During these operations, Splice Machine performs several optimizations that remove obsolete data such as rows marked as deleted, which are not visible by any subsequent transactions.
+During these operations, Splice Machine performs several optimizations that remove obsolete data such as rows marked as deleted, which are not visible by subsequent transactions.

-Trying to perform time travel on a table that is optimized using these techniques could return incorrect results.
+Perform a time travel query on a table that is optimized using these techniques may return incorrect results.
 For example:

 <div class="preWrapperWide" markdown="1">